xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD08_DEMO.md

       </publishProfile>
     </publishData>
     ```
-16. Click **Start**, search for and right-click **PowerShell**, and then click **Run as Administrator**.
+15. Click **Start**, search for **PowerShell** and right-click and select **Run as Administrator**.
-17. In the **User Account Control** modal, click **Yes**.
+16. In the **User Account Control** modal, click **Yes**.
-18. Run the following command: **Install-Module azurerm -AllowClobber -MinimumVersion 5.4.1**.
+17. Run the following command: **Install-Module azurerm -AllowClobber -MinimumVersion 5.4.1**.
-19. In PowerShell, to change directory, type the following command, and then press Enter:
+18. In PowerShell, to change directory, type the following command, and then press Enter:
     ```bash
       cd [Repository Root]\AllFiles\Mod08\DemoFiles\Mod8Demo6\Setup
     ```
-20. Run the following command:
+19. Run the following command:
     ```bash
       .\createAzureServices.ps1
     ```
-21. You will be asked to supply a subscription ID, which you can get by performing the following steps:
+20. You will be asked to supply a subscription ID, which you can get by performing the following steps:
     1. Open a browser and navigate to **http://portal.azure.com**.
 If a page appears, asking for your email address, enter your email address, and then click **Continue**.
 Wait for the **Sign-in** page to appear, enter your email address and password, and then click **Sign In**.
     2. In the top bar, in the search box, type **Cost**, and then in the results, click **Cost Management + Billing(Preview)**.
 The **Cost Management + Billing** window opens.
     3. Under **BILLING ACCOUNT**, click **Subscriptions**.